 Project Schedule - Gantt Chart:

-- The advantage of a Gantt chart is its ability to display the status of each task/activity at a glance. - Because it is a graphic representation, it is easy to demonstrate the schedule of tasks and timelines to all the stakeholders.
+The advantage of a Gantt chart is its ability to display the status of each task/activity at a glance.

+• Because it is a graphic representation, it is easy to demonstrate the schedule to all the stakeholders.